 The strength and effectiveness of the method proposed to monitor and evaluate the project results.
 Evidence that the evaluative measures will be able to assess: 1) to what extent the program objectives have been met, and 2) to what extent these can be attributed to the project.
 The program performance evaluation should include monitoring of ongoing processes and the progress towards the goals, program requirements, objectives, and impact.
-The extent to which a data collection strategy is described that can collect, analyze and track data to measure process and impact/outcomes.
+The extent to which a data collection strategy that describes methodology for collection, analysis, and tracking of data that measure process and impact outcomes, and explains how the data will be used to inform program development and service delivery.